You were told to think outside the box, but nobody handed you the tools

 What are warm-up exercises before creative brainstorming?

-Three warm-up prompts you can use immediately before any brainstorming session: (1) Name 10 uses for a brick in 60 seconds – this forces rapid associative thinking without quality pressure.
-(2) Describe your current problem as if explaining it to a 5-year-old – this strips away jargon and reveals core assumptions.
-(3) Describe the exact opposite of your product or service – this primes assumption reversal thinking before the main session begins.
+The most effective warm-up exercises before creative brainstorming force rapid associative thinking and strip away habitual framing before the main session begins.
+Three prompts you can use immediately: (1) Name 10 uses for a brick in 60 seconds, which forces rapid associative thinking without quality pressure.
+(2) Describe your current problem as if explaining it to a 5-year-old, which strips away jargon and reveals core assumptions.
+(3) Describe the exact opposite of your product or service, which primes assumption reversal thinking before the main session begins.

 Do creative thinking exercises have long-term benefits?

-The benefits persist as long as practice continues, but they decay without maintenance – similar to physical fitness.
+Yes, creative thinking exercises produce lasting benefits, but those gains require ongoing practice to maintain, similar to physical fitness.
+The benefits persist as long as practice continues and decay without maintenance.
 If you stop practicing for a month or more, restart with Level 1 perception shifts for one week before returning to frame shifts.
 This re-entry protocol rebuilds associative flexibility without the frustration of attempting advanced exercises with rusty cognitive muscles.
 Most people regain their previous creative fluency within two weeks of resumed practice.

 References